 In tight spaces and when in low speed, it offers excellent performance.

-However, it’s not advisable to take it on the highway as its suggested top speed sits at 56 mph.
+However, it’s not advisable to take it on the highway as the Honda Grom top speed is 56 mph.

 The Grom features a light clutch with responsive gears adequate to have the 225-pound machinery come to a halt.

 All these little quibbles don’t really dent the awesomeness of the Grom as it still offers a blast experience providing you with that happy place even if it’s just for an hour.

 Even though it might not be the real deal, it certainly offers an incredible experience like that of the real motorcycle and will ensure that your excursions around the city are a success.
 Mastering the basics on the Grom will definitely see you craving for bigger bikes.